davidfarrimond23/tech-docs/source/documentation/common_documentation/_payment_in_arrears.md

 Upon entering the start page of the arrears journey an `arrears_journey_tracker` entity is created to track the progress of the user.
 The user will be asked to select their journey type: whether they would like to give a progress update, a payment request, or both.
 Upon making their selection, the respective `progress_update` and `payment_request` entities are instantiated and linked to the journey_tacker.

 Note: If the user enters the arrears journey and they already have an `arrears_journey_tracker` linked to their funding application, this indicates that the user is returning to continue work on the application.
-As such, the user is not presented with the journey selection page again but is instead directed straight to the task page.
+As such, the user is not presented with the journey selection page again, but instead, directed straight to the task page.

 After the user selects their journey, they are presented with a dynamic task page.
 This task page contains a list of hyperlinks with a status indicator.